-Passages Nepal P. Ltd. A Trekking company promises you a rewarding trip with an experience that last you lifetime amidst natural and cultural beauties.
-Here you will find committed team member, world-class quality, personalized service, closest co-operation and great company.
+Passages Nepal P. Ltd. A Trekking company promises you a rewarding trip with an experience that lasts your lifetime amidst natural and cultural beauties.
+Here you will find committed team members, world-class quality, personalized service, closest cooperation, and great company.
 Our trekking crews have more than a decade of trek leadership experience.
 We ensure you get the ultimate holiday experience that exceeds your expectation.
 Quality service is what matters the most.
 We at Passages Nepal Trekking, Expeditions are supremely confident to bring outstanding service throughout your trip without any unnecessary discomfort and hassle, it is guaranteed.

 We also consider the effects of tourism on our destinations and promote responsible travel on our trips.
-Passages Nepal Pvt.
+Passages Nepal treks and Expeditions Pvt.
 Ltd. cares for the proper wages and proper working conditions for porters and mountain guides.
-They also arrange for a tree to be planted for ever person that climbs the mountain, so that every travelers can make a positive contribution in the fight against climate change.
+They also arrange for a tree to be planted for every person that climbs the mountain so that every traveler can make a positive contribution to the fight against climate change.
 We encourage our customers to be sensitive when it comes to both photography and dress code, urging travelers to respect differences, privacy, and modesty.

-Nepal, Geographically small in size, but with its varied terrain, diverse cultural and lifestyle pattern, high Himalayas including top of the universe, we can safely say that it is vast, it is truly a paradise for adventure, a perfect spot for ultimate holiday experience while you are in Nepal.
+Nepal, Geographically small in size, but with its varied terrain, diverse cultural and lifestyle patterns, the high Himalayas including the top of the universe, we can safely say that it is vast, it is truly a paradise for adventure, a perfect spot for ultimate holiday experience while you are in Nepal.

 Passage Nepal Pvt.
 Ltd is accountable for the way we affect the local community and environment in the areas we operate in.
 Our recent great strides in ensuring that a Responsible Travel and tourism philosophy is incorporated into all aspects of our business.

-We are appointed including Travel co-ordinate, setting up a Responsible Travel team, introducing Responsible Travel elements into our trips, auditing all our trips in terms of how 'responsible' they are, linking up with charities and auditing our office energy efficiency.
+We are appointed to include Travel coordinate, setting up a Responsible Travel team, introducing Responsible Travel elements into our trips, auditing all our trips in terms of how 'responsible' they are, linking up with charities, and auditing our office energy efficiency.

-Passages Nepal simply be considered at every level of decision making.
-This section of our website is dedicated to giving you more information putting responsible travel and tourism into practice for your whole trips, that include trekking, tours, expedition, climbing, safaries and others.
+Passages Nepal simply be considered at every level of decision-making.
+This section of our website is dedicated to giving you more information and putting responsible travel and tourism into practice for your whole trip, which includes trekking, tours, expedition, climbing, safaris, and others.

 We always welcome your feedback and your experiences regarding Responsible Travel and tourism that we respect and support.
-Pleas kindly Email us regarding responsible travel and tourism that we hint and respect.
+Please kindly Email us regarding responsible travel and tourism that we hint at and respect.

-In additional, Following the instruction and information of passages Nepal or Independent travel is a great way to keep your mind, and your eyes, wide open.
+In addition, Following the instruction and information on passages to Nepal or Independent travel is a great way to keep your mind, and your eyes, wide open.
 Wherever you go and whatever you do, you'll come face to face with new cultures, meeting entirely new people with a completely different view of the world.
 You'll come across colorful customs, and strong, happy communities living in all kinds of environments.
-We strive to help preserve and support world communities of every description, to ensure that our trips are sustainable as well as authentic, fun and Responsible.
+We strive to help preserve and support world communities of every description, to ensure that our trips are sustainable as well as authentic, fun, and Responsible.

-Minimum Criteria and its impact of Responsible Travel and Tourism.
+Minimum Criteria and its impact on Responsible Travel and Tourism.

-As we are travel, trekking and adventure operators, We firmly believe that nature is the biggest asset.
+As we are travel, trekking, and adventure operators, We firmly believe that nature is the biggest asset.
 We never undertake any activity that goes against nature.
-Our team is well-trained and aware of possible impact to environment due to the unregulated tourism adventures.
-So we discharge our duties very seriously towards preservation of nature as well.
-Especially for tented camping trek, we always use kerosene to cook with, and our rubbish is well disposed, or carry out all with us.
-This leaves minimal impact of our activities to nature, and helps it to exist in its natural splendour as well as respect the local society, Their culture and make contribution on cleaning up the villages for next season and other trekkers and traveller.
+Our team is well-trained and aware of possible impacts on the environment due to unregulated tourism adventures.
+So we discharge our duties very seriously towards the preservation of nature as well.
+Especially for a tented camping trek, we always use kerosene to cook with, and our rubbish is well disposed of, or carry out all with us.
+This leaves the minimal impact of our activities to nature, and helps it to exist in its natural splendor as well as respect the local society, Their culture and make a contribution on cleaning up the villages for next season and other trekkers and travelers.

-Passage Nepal is small but well known of job responsibilities and well staffing that all of our staffs are well paid and insured.
-They are provided sufficient equipments, and emergency helicopter evacuation in case of emergency.
-All of our staffs are paid regular remuneration and bonuses.
+Passage Nepal is small but well known for job responsibilities and well-staffing that all of our staff are well paid and insured.
+They are provided sufficient equipment and emergency helicopter evacuation in case of emergency.
+All of our staff are paid regular remuneration and bonuses.
 We provide training and development opportunity to each staff to enhance their personality.
-Training mostly focused with the interest of our staffs and office needy.
+Training mostly focused on the interest of our staff and office needy.

-We every off season provide training on administration and management, English and other specific languages we need and interest, Trekking and mountaineering training with AMS, Hospitality and natural preservation and an Environment.
+Every off-season provides training on administration and management, English and other specific languages we need and is interested in, Trekking and mountaineering training with AMS, Hospitality and natural preservation, and an Environment.

-We operate the trek according to the 5 guidelines of International Porter Protection Group (IPPG)
+We operate the trek according to the 5 guidelines of the International Porter Protection Group (IPPG)

-we provide windproof jacket and trousers, fleece jacket, long johns, suitable footwear (leather boots in snow), socks, hat, gloves and sunglasses to save from cold, rain and snow.
+we provide a windproof jacket and trousers, fleece jacket, long johns, suitable footwear (leather boots in snow), socks, hat, gloves, and sunglasses to save from cold, rain, and snow.

-We take care of their goods, shelter means: twin sharing rooms or tents, blankets or sleeping bags, hot drinking and cooking equipments and fuel.
+We take care of their goods, shelter means twin sharing rooms or tents, blankets or sleeping bags, hot drinking and cooking equipment, and fuel.

 Porters should be provided with the same standard of medical care as you would expect for yourself, and life insurance.

-Trekking in any region means bringing wealth into that region in any region means bringing wealth into that region.
+Trekking in any region means bringing wealth into that region in any region means bringing wealth into region.
 We are aware that this wealth is not fairly distributed; there is no easy solution to this.
-However we choose not to use the over wealthy establishments unless there is no alternative and the service we seek to offer our clients is likely to be compromised.
+However, we choose not to use the over-wealthy establishments unless there is no alternative, and the service we seek to offer our clients is likely to be compromised.
 Most of these establishments, wealthy or not use local staff.
-The money received by Himalayan Glacier goes towards maintaining the quality of our operation to include local staff training regarding all aspects of tourism in the country.
+The money received by Himalayan Glacier goes towards maintaining the quality of our operation including local staff training regarding all aspects of tourism in the country.

 We have installed our own clean water system in the office negating the need to buy clean water in plastic containers.
 We boil and use purification tablets to minimize the rapid pollution growth.
 Our guides carry iodine supplies on treks and we encourage clients to have their own supply